gorilla-devs/GDLauncher-Carbon/apps/desktop/e2e-tests/README.md

 and **before** any mutation, and pick its edit target from the pristine list at runtime rather than assuming one survived.

-### Product findings this wave pins but does not fix
+### Product findings this wave pinned, now all fixed

-Six, all found by building these tests, none fixed here.
-Every one is pinned by an assertion, so the suite goes red if the behaviour changes — **including if someone fixes it**.
-That is deliberate: a test wave is the wrong place to change product behaviour, and each of these needs a product decision.
-Each pinning assertion carries a message saying so, naming the fix it would be reacting to and telling whoever hits it to update the test rather than delete it.
+Six, all found by building these tests.
+None were fixed by that same test-writing wave — each was pinned by an assertion instead, deliberately: a test wave is the wrong place to change product behaviour, and each needed its own product decision first.
+Every one has since been fixed by a later task;
+each entry below still names the assertion that pins it, which now proves the fix holds rather than merely recording the bug.

-1. **`change_modpack` leaks a `.setup/` that defers the version change to the next launch.** `reinstall_modpack` refuses outright while the instance is launching, queued, running or being deleted (`managers/instance/modpack/mod.rs:210-217`); `change_modpack` has no such guard.
+1. **`change_modpack` leaks a `.setup/` that defers the version change to the next launch.** `repair_modpack` refuses outright while the instance is launching, queued, running or being deleted (`managers/instance/modpack/mod.rs:210-217`); `change_modpack` has no such guard.
 The consequence is *not* a mid-game `mods/` rewrite — both route